riniort/WinUpdateStopper/README.md

 # WinUpdateStopper

 **WinUpdateStopper** is a lightweight batch script that allows you to **turn Windows Update ON/OFF** on Windows 11/10.
-It works by enabling or disabling the `wuauserv` service (Method 3).
+It works by enabling or disabling the `wuauserv` service.

 > ⚠️ Use responsibly: Disabling Windows Update means you won’t get security patches.
 Re-enable it when you want to update.